return42/sphkerneldoc/linux_src_doc/tools/perf/util/string_c.rst

     Locate and replace character in \ ``s``\

-    :param char \*s:
+    :param s:
         The string to be searched/changed.
+    :type s: char \*

-    :param char from:
+    :param from:
         Source character to be replaced.
+    :type from: char

-    :param char to:
+    :param to:
         Destination character.
+    :type to: char

 .. _`strxfrchar.description`: